 Bell Financial Group Ltd ("Bell Financial" or the "Company") is domiciled in Australia.
 The address of the Company's registered office is Level 29, 101 Collins Street, Melbourne, VIC.
 The Consolidated Financial Statements of the Company comprise the Company, and its controlled entities (the "Group" or "Consolidated Entity").
 The Group is a for-profit entity.
-Bell Financial Group Ltd is an Australian-based provider of full service and online broking, investment and financial advisory services.
+Bell Financial Group Ltd is an Australian-based provider of stockbroking, investment and financial advisory services.